-The Historic Commercial future land use category permits residential uses and some commercial uses and includes the HNC-3 zoning district.
-The Land Development Regulations (LDRs) define the intent of HNC-3 zoning to promote a mixed-use corridor connecting Key West's central commercial core with surrounding residential neighborhoods.
+The HNC-3 zoning district permits residential uses and some commercial uses.
+The Land Development Regulations (LDRs) define the intent of HNC-3 to promote a mixed-use corridor connecting Key West's central commercial core with surrounding residential neighborhoods.
 The commercial uses on the site are subject to a special exception and conditional use permit.
-The subject property is partially in the Historic Residential future land use category which includes the HMDR zoning district.
+The 806 Whitehead Street property is in the HMDR zoning district.
 Section 122-596 - Historic Medium Density Residential District states: